Cat Spaying and Neutering in Mersin Mezitli: Surgical Process, Preparation, and Post-Op Care

 Frequently Asked Questions

-What is the best age to spay or neuter a cat?
+What is the ideal age to spay or neuter a cat?

 There is no single correct age for every cat.
 Weight, health status, sex, heat history, and lifestyle should be assessed together.
-The best timing is determined after examination.
+The ideal timing is determined after examination.

 Can a female cat be spayed while in heat?